Sweta-Das/HTML-Parse-Paladin/README.md

 ● Format the extracted attributes and their respective selectors into a JSON structure.
 ● Ensure the API returns this JSON formatted data as a response to requests.

+# Solution

+**API endpoint creation**
+● Creating an API endpoint that can accept HTML block as input using FastAPI